Background pattern

 • If you forget to take a dose, take it as soon as you remember.
 However, if it is almost time for your next dose, do not take the missed dose.

-• Do not take a double dose (two doses at once) to compensate for the missed dose.
+• Do not take a double dose (two doses at the same time) to make up for the missed dose.

 4. Possible Adverse Effects

-If you notice any of the following serious side effects, stop taking Emanera and contact a doctor immediately:
+If you observe any of the following serious adverse effects, stop taking Emanera and contact a doctor immediately:

-• Yellow skin, dark urine, and fatigue that may be symptoms of liver problems.
+• Yellow skin, dark urine, and fatigue that can be symptoms of liver problems.

-These side effects are rare and may affect up to 1 in 1,000 people.
+These effects are rare and may affect up to 1 in 1,000 people.

-• Sudden difficulty breathing, swelling of the lips, tongue, and throat or body in general, skin rash, fainting, or difficulty swallowing (severe allergic reaction).
+• Sudden difficulty breathing, swelling of lips, tongue, and throat, or body in general, skin rash, fainting, or difficulty swallowing (severe allergic reaction).

-These side effects are rare and may affect up to 1 in 1,000 people.
+These effects are rare and may affect up to 1 in 1,000 people.

 • Sudden appearance of a severe skin rash or redness of the skin with blisters or peeling.
-Blisters may also appear and bleeding from the lips, eyes, mouth, nose, and genitals may occur.
-Skin rashes may become severe skin damage and potentially fatal consequences.
-It could be a “multiforme erythema”, “Stevens-Johnson syndrome”, “toxic epidermal necrolysis”, or “drug reaction with eosinophilia and systemic symptoms”.
+Also, significant blisters and bleeding of the lips, eyes, mouth, nose, and genitals may appear.
+Skin rashes can become serious skin damage and potentially fatal consequences.
+It could be a "multiform erythema", "Stevens-Johnson syndrome", "toxic epidermal necrolysis".

-These side effects are very rare and may affect up to 1 in 10,000 patients.
+These effects are very rare and may affect up to 1 in 10,000 patients.

 Frequent: may affect up to1 in 10 patients